LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 ## Environment

+For a seamless experience, this training should be using [Neo4j Worspace](https://workspace-preview.neo4j.io/).
+It can connect to any Aura, Sandbox or Desktop instance.

 ### Creating a Aura Free instance

 The first part (sprint 1 , sprint 2) of this training can be done with a Neo4j Aura Free instance.